-We used vanilla CARLA [23] to obtain fully rendered images of an urban scene.
+We used CARLA [23] to obtain fully rendered images of urban scenery.
 The semantic layout of the scene was also imported from CARLA and used as the conditional input for the generative adversarial image synthesizers.
 Only vehicles and lane markings were considered by the partial-renders.

-In this work, the image synthesis was done frame-by-frame.
+In this work, the image synthesis was done frame-by-frame with a fixed random seed.